BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 ~out.play;
 ```

-``Dust`` generates random impulses such that the density of that impulses approximate the frequency, i.e. 3 impulses per second for the left and 2.5 impulses for the right speaker.
+``Dust`` generates random impulses such that the density of that impulses approximate its frequency arguement, i.e. 3 impulses per second for the left and 2.5 impulses for the right speaker.
 ``Ringz`` models resonates at a frequency of ``300`` herz.
-Then we add reverb effect to give the sound some spacial depth.
+We add a reverb effect to give the sound some spacial depth.
 The low pass filter has no effect since the cutoff frequency is very high.

 Let us now introduce modulation for the resonance frequency and the cutoff filter to introduce even more spatial differences such that we get the feeling the firework happens around us in multiple streets.